elifesciences/sciencebeam-alignment/README.md

 ScienceBeam Alignment provides generic low-level sequence alignment utility functions, similar to Python's [SequenceMatcher](https://docs.python.org/3/library/difflib.html).

-This project is currently mainly used for training data generation, related to [ScienceBeam project](https://github.com/elifesciences/sciencebeam).
+This project is currently mainly used for training data generation, related to the [ScienceBeam project](https://github.com/elifesciences/sciencebeam).
 Although this project itself has no ScienceBeam dependency and can be considered a standalone sequence alignment library.
 It is however more targeted at document size sequences rather than massive gene sequences.

 ## Pre-requisites